Translating Third-Party Content

 If it is a small amount of content, consider using content swaps to replace 3rd party content on your localized site.

-For contact forms hosted by Marketo, Hubspot, Eloqua or Salesforce Marketing Cloud, we recommend using our Connectors to translate these forms, and Swaps to display the translated versions on your website.
+For contact forms hosted by Marketo, HubSpot, Eloqua or Salesforce Marketing Cloud, we recommend using our Connectors to translate these forms, and Swaps to display the translated versions on your website.

 The basic process is as follows:

-- Setup your desired Marketing Automation Connector with Smartling
+- Set up your desired Marketing Automation Connector with Smartling.

-- Submit the content to be translated via the Smartling connector
+- Submit the content to be translated via the Smartling connector.

-- Markup the form element on your webpage with sl_swap
+- Mark up the form element on your webpage with sl_swap.

-Not sure if you content is externally hosted?
+Unsure if your content is externally hosted?